pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 }

 ```
-Paste the contents in a file in the root directory of the Rails application and name it <b> package.json </b>.
+Paste the contents in a file in the root directory of the Rails application and name it * package.json*.
 The file contains [typings](https://www.npmjs.com/package/typings), a package that is used for configuring the behaviour of TypeScript and the [typescript](https://www.npmjs.com/package/typescript)  package itself as *devDependencies* (dependencies of the dependencies).
 Obviously, [angular2]([https://www.npmjs.com/package/angular2) is also one of the packages as well as libraries such as [systemjs](https://github.com/systemjs/systemjs) and [es6-shim](https://github.com/paulmillr/es6-shim) that add EcmaScript 6 functionality, which is requried for Node 5.

 ##### typings.json
-Also in your root directory, create a file named **typings.json** .
+Also in your root directory, create a file named *typings.json* .
 This file will be used to configure the dependencies of TypeScript after the packages are installed.
 You can also do it manually by running <code> typings install </code> in your console.
 ```json
 {
   "ambientDependencies": {